Dobie Gray: Career

 In the early 1960s Gray moved to Los Angeles, intending to pursue an acting career while also singing to make money.
 He recorded for several local labels under the names Leonard Ainsworth, Larry Curtis, and Larry Dennis, before Sonny Bono directed him toward the small independent Stripe Records.
 They suggested that he record under the name "Dobie Gray", an allusion to the then-popular sitcom The Many Loves of Dobie Gillis.

 His first taste of success came in 1962 when his seventh single "Look At Me", on the Cor-Dak label and recorded with bassist Carol Kaye, reached No. 91 on the Billboard Hot 100.

 However, his first album Look! failed to sell.
 Greater success came in early 1965 when his original recording of "The 'In' Crowd" (recorded later that year as an instrumental by Ramsey Lewis and also covered in 1965 by Petula Clark) reached No. 13.
-Written by Billy Page and arranged by his brotherGene and produced by Fred Darian, Gray's record reached No. 11 on the US R&B chart and No. 25 in the UK.
+Written by Billy Page and arranged by his brother Gene and produced by Fred Darian, Gray's record reached No. 11 on the US R&B chart and No. 25 in the UK.
 The follow-up, "See You at the Go-Go", recorded with such top session musicians as Kaye, Hal Blaine, and Larry Knechtel, also reached the Hot 100, and he issued an album, Dobie Gray Sings for 'In' Crowders That Go 'Go Go,' which featured some self-penned songs.

 Gray continued to record, albeit with little success, for small labels such as Charger and White Whale, as well as contributing to movie soundtracks.
 He also spent several years working as an actor, including two and a half years in the Los Angeles production of Hair.

 In 1970, while working there, he joined the band Pollution as singer and percussionist.
 They were managed by actor Max Baer Jr. (best known as "Jethro" in The Beverly Hillbillies) and released two albums of soul-inspired psychedelic rock, Pollution I and Pollution II.
 The band included singer Tata Vega and guitarist/singer James Quill Smith.
 He also worked at A&M Records on demo recordings with songwriter Paul Williams.